etjoy82/Recursive-Intelligence-Expansion/README.md

 For your epistemic comfort, we’ve compiled the RIEM{} Jargon File to demystify these terms and offer some laughs along the way.
 Think of it as your semantic safety net.

+It is intended to ironically address the concern that RIEM causes cognitive overload by introducing literally hundreds of new jargon entries in a single sprint!

 Explore the Full RIEM{} Jargon File Here: [TSL Volume J: Jargon File](./volumes/TSL%20Volume%20J%20Jargon%20File.md)

 Remember: If recursion is infinite, where does meaning reside?